Michigan Coronavirus Task Force on Racial Disparities

 - Develop and improve systems for supporting long-term economic recovery and physical and mental health care following a pandemic.

 The Task Force will continue its work until 90 days after the end of the declared states of emergency and disaster, or such other time as the governor identifies.
-Appointments are not suject to the advice and consent of the Senate.
+Appointments are not subject to the advice and consent of the Senate.

 Lieutenant Governor Garlin Gilchrist - Chair

-DHHS Director Robert Gordon or his designee
+DHHS Director Elizabeth Hertel or her designee

 Dr. Joneigh S. Khaldun, Chief Medical Executive